 It won’t take much of your time to check these things.
 Just make sure to check both ends of each cable.
 Here is a short checklist:

 - Is there visible damage on any of the cables?
 Are any of the cables bent abnormally?
 If yes, try connecting another cable and check the light.

 - Are the cables properly connected?
-The cable going from the wall goes into the WAN port.
+The cable going from the wall Ethernet port or your ONT should go into the WAN port.
 Other cables go to the LAN ports.
 The coaxial cable goes to the coax port.

 - Are the connectors damaged?
-A damaged connector will get loose easily.
-So if you notice there are some, replace the connector or the entire cable.
+A damaged connector will get loose easily and will result in yellow light on your Fios router (no internet connection).
+So, if you notice some damaged connectors, replace the connectors or the entire cable.